elastic/eui/wiki/consuming.md

 @import '@elastic/eui/src/themes/eui/eui_globals.scss';
 ```

-If you want to use new, but in progress Amsterdam theme, you can import it similarly.
+If you want to use the new, but in progress Amsterdam theme, you can import it similarly.

 ```scss
 @import '@elastic/eui/src/themes/eui-amsterdam/eui_amsterdam_colors_light.scss';